How we do it

 An analysis of your data and site setup to identify—and elevate—the biggest opportunities.

-During the Internal Assessment phase, our team gathers and analyzes baseline data for your website to:
+During the Initial Analysis & Optimization phase, our team gathers and analyzes baseline data to:

 - Determine the current digital marketing visibility (organic and paid).